The Influencer (A Preferred Product Owner Stance)

 - Great influencers are able to build a united force, having a positive impact on organizational effectiveness.
 Inspired by a strong vision, influencers manage to achieve buy-in amongst people and bring them together.
 Influencers built up energy and make change happen.
 It is inspiring to others and aligns them to work towards a shared goal.

-- Less arguments, delays of decisions, political games, power struggles and other forms of negative and wasted energy which slows down the development process.
+- Less arguments, delays of decisions, political games, power struggles, and other forms of negative and wasted energy slows down the development process.

 Want to learn more?